pyinstaller/hooksample/index.rst

 * Finally, it provides a short :doc:`test script
   <src/pyi_hooksample/__pyinstaller/test_hooksample_packaging.py>`
   to ensure the hooks work correctly.
-This is also :ref:`registered with PyInstaller <tests_registration>`, which enables running two sets of
+This is also :ref:`registered with PyInstaller <tests_registration>`, which enables running this test in two locations:
-  tests:

   * This package can run tests to ensure the hook produces a working executable when frozen by PyInstaller.
 For example, :ref:`CI